-Until relatively recently, the common approach from sportswear companies towards women’s running shoes was the now sarcastic motto “shrink ‘em and pink ‘em”, as womens running shoes were no more than a mens shoe in feminine colours.
+Until relatively recently, the common approach of sportswear companies towards women’s running shoes was the now sarcastic motto “shrink ‘em and pink ‘em”, as women running shoes were no more than a man’s shoe in feminine colors.

 Best Running Shoes for Women 2016

-Nowadays, sports company understood the huge market potential represented by female runners and they are starting approaching the design and engineering of running shoes for women in a different way.
+Nowadays, a sports company understood the huge market potential represented by female runners and they are starting to approach the design and engineering of running shoes for women in a different way.

-It is a fact that womens are bio-mechanically very different from men and by focusing on those differences and addressing specific issues is now the main driver by those companies who consider female runners as an important chunk of their market.
+It is a fact that women are bio-mechanically very different from men, and by focusing on those differences and addressing specific issues is now the main driver by those companies who consider female runners as an important chunk of their market.

-Why do womens running shoes need to be different from mens running shoes?
+Why do women run shoes need to be different from men running shoes?

 Women’s Biomechanics Running Shoes

-There are a few, significant differences between mens and womens when it comes to their running bio-mechanics.
+There are a few, significant differences between men and women when it comes to their running bio-mechanics.
 Let’s review a list of the most important and the solutions running companies are implementing to address them.

 Women have a wider Q-Angle